TIME FOR A HAIR DETOX ?

 Many fragrances, natural and synthetic alike, contain allergens that are legally required to be listed at the end of a ingredient list.
 Typical examples are linalool, limonene, citronellol, benzyl benzoate, benzyl alcohol, etc. If they come from essential oils, they almost always have an asterisk sign next to them and a note “*from natural essential oils” is present under the ingredients list.

-Synthetic colorants are often incorporated in cosmetics and hair dyes to make them look ‘pretty’, however, the FD&C colors* used in these product types are derived from coal tar (a byproduct of petroleum).
+Synthetic colorants are often incorporated in cosmetics and hair dyes to make them look ‘pretty’, however, the FD&C colours* used in these product types are derived from coal tar (a by product of petroleum).
 Some of these are restricted by the FDA, (Food and Drugs Administration) in the USA, to 10 parts per million of lead and arsenic due to their carcinogenic nature.

 A study conducted in 2009 found women who used permanent hair dye once a month for more than a year double their risk of bladder cancer (Jiang et al, 2001).

-In addition, Lake** colors can also be derived from coal tar and stimulate allergic reactions.
+In addition, Lake** colours can also be derived from coal tar and stimulate allergic reactions.

 (* In the United States, FD&C numbers [which indicate that the FDA has approved the colorant for use in foods, drugs and cosmetics] are given to approved synthetic food dyes that do not exist in nature.